 Student-Athletes must also watch a video on concussion prior to the first day of practice/try-outs.

 A certificate at the end of the course will be issued and that certificate must to brought into the Athletic Office or sent as an attachment in an email to email@example.com.

 This video needs to be watched each year AFTER June 1st.

-The official FHSAA GA04 Form (only for new to LCS 9 - 12 grade students).
+The official FHSAA GA04 Form (only for new to LCS 9 - 12 grade students, not current students).
 This form requires notarization of the parent's signature(s).

 Athletes must undergo a physical evaluation each year and must be certified as being physically fit for participation in interscholastic athletic practice or competition before being allowed an opportunity for such participation.